 Experience a master-class in French history and enter Roman Nemasus [Nimes] by a unique ‘back door’.
 Then stride out across the picturesque Costieres region, with its Roman vineyards.
 The first tall reeds signal your arrival in the Camargue delta.
 The ancient port of St Gilles-du-Gard boasts a fine abbey that signalled, for most pilgrims, an important staging post en route to the Promised Land or Santiago.
 For you, it represents the start of a Camarguaise trail that takes you to the grand finale – the magnificent walled cité of Aigues-Mortes.

 Saint-Giles Pilgrimage is the chance for everyone to enjoy France’s forgotten medieval pilgrimage on a light walking holiday through Garrigues, Costieres & Camargue to a Crusader port on the Mediterranean coast.

 - £780.00 Pounds Sterling or €875.00 Euros [per person, shared double or twin-bedded room]

 Note: Please contact us to check for the latest Sterling prices.
 Sterling prices are confirmed at the time of booking.

 - What’s Included

-- 8 nights B & B [incl. hotel taxes] in a mix of 2-star hotels and charming chambres d’hotes
+- 7 nights B & B [incl. hotel taxes] in a mix of comfortable 2-star hotels and charming chambres d’hotes

-- You purchase evening meals with your hosts, except in Ales, Nimes, Vauvert and Aigues-Mortes, where options abound.
+- You purchase evening meals with your hosts, except in Nimes, Vauvert and Aigues-Mortes, where options abound.
 Choose there according to budget and taste.
+Your dinner in La Calmette is included in the fees.
 Relevant details are in the dossier and walking notes, along with lunches options en route.